DavidHickman/tnris.org/content/markdown/geographic-information-office/2016-01-20-notes-texas-gis-community-meeting-2nd-quarter-2016.md

 ## Agency Roll Call

-<p class="lead">Many representatives of government agencies and city governments from across the state were in attendance, and shared updates on key projects and initiatives their organizations are working on.
+<p class="lead">Many representatives of government agencies and city governments from across the state were in attendance and shared updates on key projects and initiatives their organizations are working on.
 We'd love to see you or your organization at the next meeting.</p>

 <h3><a href="http://www.glo.texas.gov/"><img class="pull-right" alt="Texas General Land Office Logo and Link to website" src="{{m.link('static/images/gio-stories/logos/tx_glo_logo.jpg')}}"></a> Texas General Land Office</h3>